Find the Right Fit: The 6 Considerations for Choosing a Soccer Club

 Culture

-As stated, National Governing Bodies in sport are in agreement that the main goal of youth sport is to promote an active, healthy lifestyle.
-Remaining passionate about soccer (or any sport) beyond 18 years old is a great way to achieve this goal as a passionate person will look to stay involved through playing (competitively or socially), coaching or spectating.
-In fact, becoming a fan of professional teams can be a vital ingredient in developing a lifelong passion and is something the club should be fostering.
+As stated, National Governing Bodies in sport agree that the main goal of youth sport is to promote an active, healthy lifestyle.
+Remaining passionate about soccer (or any sport) beyond 18 years old is a great way to achieve this goal, as a passionate person will look to stay involved through playing (competitively or socially), coaching, or spectating.
+In fact, becoming a fan of a professional team can be a vital ingredient in developing a lifelong passion, and the club should be fostering this.

-Furthermore, youth soccer can play a huge role in defining the person.
-Consider whether the club promotes the holistic development of your athlete through standards, values and empathy.
+Furthermore, youth soccer can play a huge role in defining a person.
+Consider whether the club promotes your athlete’s holistic development through standards, values, and empathy.
 Is this information available to you?
 Again, your goals will help to define which values are most important to you, and which culture is the best fit for your player.

 Questions to consider:

-• What is that club doing to foster a love for the game in my player?
+- What is that club doing to foster my player’s love for the game?

-• Do they create a positive environment which allows my player to express themselves and enjoy what they are doing?
+- Do they create a positive environment that allows my player to express themselves and enjoy what they are doing?

 Structure

-Before choosing your club, investigate the structure of the club to ensure that they can meet your expectations.
-A proficient organization will have a leadership structure which can provide support from top to bottom.
+Before choosing your club, investigate its structure to ensure it meets your expectations.
+A proficient organization will have a leadership structure that can provide support from top to bottom.

 Questions to consider:

-• How does the club make decisions on a general level, which may affect my player?
-Is there a board or does the club allow those at the top to make decisions?
+- How does the club make decisions on a general level that may affect my player?
+Is there a board, or does the club allow those at the top to make decisions?

 Winning vs Development